mrcruv/pnd/pnd-labs/lab1/ex2/README.md

 _A local lan with 2 pcs, a default gateway that also operates as a DHCP server.
-The assignment is: to manually configure r1 to act as DHCP server and the 2 pcs to request an IP address from it.
+The assignment is: to manually configure r1 to act as DHCP server and the 2 pcs to request an IP address from it._

-- r1 is set up with the IP address 192.168.100.30/28.
-It should use the network 192.168.100.16/28 as the address pool
+-_ r1 is set up with the IP address 192.168.100.30/28.
+It should use the network 192.168.100.16/28 as the address pool_

-- the DNS server can be the server used by the host machine (this has to be set in all the pc of the lab)
+- _the DNS server can be the server used by the host machine (this has to be set in all the pc of the lab)_

-- the default gateway is r1
+- _the default gateway is r1_

-- pc1 should be configured using the interfaces file
+- _pc1 should be configured using the interfaces file_

-- pc2 should be configured using the dhclient command_
+- _pc2 should be configured using the dhclient command_

 ## R1:
 Before starting the lab, change the "lab.conf" file's line